Bard

 Beginning at 14th level, when you are subject to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 You can share this ability with another creature within 5 feet of you as a reaction when that creature makes a Dexterity saving throw.
-The triggering creature uses your Dexterity saving throw instead of its own and takes no damage if it succeeds on the saving throw, and only half damage if it fails.
+The triggering creature can use your Charisma modifier + its proficiency bonus for the save instead and the creature takes no damage if it succeeds on the saving throw, and only half damage if it fails.